raccoonz-ninja/Bitcoin-Ticker/README.md

 - [ ] Display bitcoin price info in the widget view

 Trades view
-- [ ] Add a basic view to add, remove and list the user trades
+- [x] Add a basic view to add and list the user trades
+- [ ] Add a basic view to remove trades
+- [ ] Add a basic view to update trades
 - [ ] Add touchId protection for the trade view
 - [ ] Add average buy/sell price